7 Foods to Eat if You Have Gum Disease

 - sardines, and

-A 2021 study published on NCBI revealed that vitamin C reduced bleeding from the gum from people with gingivitis.
+A 2021 study published on NCBI revealed that vitamin C reduced bleeding from the gum in people with gingivitis.
 Hence, ingesting foods rich in vitamins C will improve your overall dental health and reduce gum bleeding.

 A structural protein known as collagen is known to combat gum disease.
 Collagen is an essential that’s prepared from vitamin C. Vitamin C improves the gum and enhances collagen production in your mouth.